-This is a studio course which introduces the fundamental techniques of oil and/or acrylic painting.
-Students are taught the preparation of suitable surfaces for painting and the technical issues of paint application.
+In this studio course, the fundamental techniques of oil and/or acrylic painting are introduced.
+Students prepare suitable surfaces for painting and explore the technical issues of paint application.
 Basic aesthetic issues are introduced in both representational paintings and exercises designed to generate personal expressive approaches to painting.